lwileczek/jekyll-now/_posts/2018-08-21-Density-Based-Spatial-Clustering-of-Applications-with-Noise-(DBSCAN).md

 which is basically the normal way we measure distance.
 Another way to say how DBSCAN works is it finds central or core points and finds which points are connected to those core points.
 All points reachable by the core points are clustered together.
-A point is a core point it has some minimum amount of neighbors within a given radius.
+A point is a core point if it has some minimum amount of neighbors within a given radius.
 A point _q_ is reachable from _p_ if there is a path p<sub>1</sub>, ..., p<sub>n</sub> with p<sub>1</sub> = p and p<sub>n</sub> = q,